goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-31-jerk-chicken-okra-rice.md

 [<img class="alignnone size-full wp-image-625" alt="Jerk Chicken" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6191.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6191.jpg)

-_Nico&#8217;s wine pairing: We had a Albariño from Rias Baixas (Spain) with this dish and it worked pretty well.
+_Nico's wine pairing: We had a Albariño from Rias Baixas (Spain) with this dish and it worked pretty well.
 A light white with grassy notes in an off-dry style would work perfectly.
 I would try something from New Zealand, Sauvignon Blanc or Riesling._

 <div class="recipe-box">
   <h2 class="recipe-title">